AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 1. Go to the Summary Tab of the Debugger

-1. In the Launch section, confirm that the Target appears under the Extensions heading
+1. In the `Launch` section, confirm that `Target` appears under the `Extensions` heading

-1. In the Target section, confirm that your client code, at.js library version, and your global mbox name appear
+1. In the `Target` section, confirm that your client code, at.js library version, and your global mbox name appear

    ![Confirm that Target appears in the Summary tab of the Debugger ](../assets/images/target-summaryTab.png)

-1. Finally, go to the Target tab, expand your client code, and confirm that the request for your global mbox appears:
+1. Finally, go to the `Target` tab, expand your client code, and confirm that the request for your global mbox appears:

    ![Confirm the global mbox request has been made](../assets/images/target-debugger-globalMbox.png)

 Congratulations!
+You've made your first solution request using a rule!

 ## Add Parameters

 Passing parameters in the Target request adds powerful capabilities to your targeting, testing, and personalization activities.
 The Launch extension provides two actions to pass parameters:

-1. `Add Params to *Global* Mbox`, which includes parameters only in the global mbox requests.
-It is equivalent to using the [targetPageParams()](https://marketing.adobe.com/resources/help/en_US/target/ov2/cmp_at.js_Functions.html) method in at.js.
+1. `Add Params to Global Mbox`, which adds parameters to global mbox requests (equivalent to the [targetPageParams()](https://marketing.adobe.com/resources/help/en_US/target/ov2/cmp_at.js_Functions.html) method)

-1. `Add Params to *All* Mboxes`, which includes parameters in all mbox requests made in the scope of the page, e.g. additional mbox requests made from Custom Code actions or hardcoded on your site.
-It is equivalent to using the [targetPageParamsAll()](https://marketing.adobe.com/resources/help/en_US/target/ov2/cmp_at.js_Functions.html) method in at.js.
+1. `Add Params to All Mboxes`, which adds parameters in all mbox requests made in the scope of the page, e.g. additional mbox requests made from Custom Code actions or hardcoded on your site (equivalent to the [targetPageParamsAll()](https://marketing.adobe.com/resources/help/en_US/target/ov2/cmp_at.js_Functions.html) method)

+These actions can be used *before* the `Load Target` action and can set different parameters on different pages based on your rule configurations.
+Use the rule ordering feature you used when setting Customer IDs with the ID Service to set additional parameters on the `Library Loaded` event before the rule which uses the `Fire Global Mbox` action.
 >[!NOTE] Since most implementations only use the global mbox for activity delivery, it usually sufficient to just use the `Add Params to Global Mbox` action.

 ### Add an Mbox Parameter